 In September 1971, Naranjo initiated his own spiritual study group, Seekers After Truth (SAT), which lasted for 18 months.
 He required participants to sign confidentiality agreements, similar to Ichazo's request for the Arica, Chile group.
 However, two individuals, Kathleen Speeth of Berkeley, California (his girlfriend during the SAT groups) and a Jesuit, Fr.
 Robert Ochs, who taught the Enneagram at Loyola University, Chicago, broke their confidentiality agreements.

-It was around this time, in 1972, that Naranjo ceased teaching the Enneagram in Berkeley, California, and the United States, citing multiple reasons.
-He disapproved of others taking credit for Ichazo's work and using his work without proper attribution.
+Around this time, in 1972, Naranjo ceased teaching the Enneagram in Berkeley, California, and the United States, citing multiple reasons.
+He disapproved of others taking credit for Ichazo's work and using it without proper attribution.

-I presented my Instinctual Subtype research and book to Naranjo on the first day of the intensive.
-The following morning, he mentioned that he had read my book the previous evening and was pleased to have his Subtypes theory validated through qualitative research.
+He asked her to bring a copy of her findings and books to the intensive, which she did.
+She presented her Instinctual Subtype research and book to Naranjo on the first day of the intensive.
+The following morning, he told Katherine that he had read her book the previous evening and was pleased to have his Subtypes theory validated through qualitative research.

-He noted that my findings provided valuable insights into the 27 Subtypes, which he referred to as "archetypes."
-He also appreciated that my research confirmed his pivotal role as the Subtypes' primary teacher.
+Katherine’s research validated his hypothesis of 27 Subtypes.
+He appreciated that the research confirmed his pivotal role as the Subtypes' primary teacher and creator.
 This was significant to him because Kathy Speeth had erroneously attributed his work to Oscar Ichazo, and Helen Palmer had not acknowledged his contribution.

-Furthermore, Naranjo expressed his interest in my findings and decided to incorporate the 27 Subtypes into the intensive, combining my research with his observations.
-He mentioned that it would be the first time he would teach all 27 Subtypes.
+Furthermore, Naranjo expressed his interest in Katherine’s findings and, contrary to his original plan, decided to incorporate the 27 Subtypes into the intensive, combining her research with his observations.
+He mentioned that it would be the first time he would teach all 27 Subtypes, but Katherine’s research filled in many gaps, and together, they created a more detailed view of all 27 subtypes.
+Upon learning this news, participants expressed a desire for copies of her book The Instinctual Types and Subtypes.
+Subsequently, a group visited Kinko’s to have them reproduced for the attendees

-In 1994, when I began my research studies, I conducted an extensive search for all available information on subtypes.
-I compiled sentences, quotes, and phrases for each subtype on two 8.5x11 pages from various sources teaching about subtypes.
-By the time of Naranjo’s intensive in 1996, I had added three more 8.5x11 pages of new material on each subtype that had emerged during my research interviews.
+In 1994, when Katherine began her research studies, she conducted an extensive search for all available information on subtypes.
+She then compiled sentences, quotes, and phrases for each subtype on two 8.5x11 pages from various sources teaching about subtypes.
+By the time of Naranjo’s intensive in 1996, Katherine had added three more 8.5x11 pages of new material on each subtype that had emerged during her ongoing research interviews.

 Participants were instructed to: